Taxi: Vehicles

-Taxi services are typically provided by automobiles, but in some countries various human-powered vehicles, (such as the rickshaw or pedicab) and animal-powered vehicles (such as the Hansom cab) or even boats (such as water taxies or gondolas) are also used or have been used historically.
+Taxi services are typically provided by automobiles, but in some countries, various human-powered vehicles (such as the rickshaw or pedicab), animal-powered vehicles (such as the Hansom cab), or even boats (such as water taxies or gondolas) are or have historically been used.
 In Western Europe, Bissau, and to an extent, Australia, it is not uncommon for expensive cars such as Mercedes-Benz to be the taxicab of choice.
-Often this decision is based upon the perceived reliability of, and warranty offered with these vehicles.
+Often this decision is based upon the perceived reliability of, and warranty offered with, these vehicles.
 These taxi-service vehicles are almost always equipped with four-cylinder turbodiesel engines and relatively low levels of equipment, and are not considered luxury cars.
-This has changed though in countries such as Denmark, where tax regulation makes it profitable to sell the vehicles after a few years of service, which requires the cars to be well equipped and kept in good condition.
+This, however, has changed in countries such as Denmark, where tax regulation makes it profitable to sell the vehicles after a few years of service, which requires the cars to be well equipped and kept in good condition.

 Cities like London and Tokyo have implemented specific regulations like London's Conditions of Fitness that dictate size, fuel efficiency, emissions, and accessibility standards far stricter than that for private vehicles.
-Much like the NY Checker cabs of the 60s-80s, the unique attributes of the city often make the vehicles built to fit those requirements ubiquitous to its livery fleets, and often becomes an iconic image of the city itself.
+Much like the Checker cabs that were ubiquitous in New York City from the 1960s to the 1980s, the unique attributes of the city often make the vehicles built to fit those requirements ubiquitous to its livery fleets, and often becomes an iconic image of the city itself.

-Although New York City's efforts to implement new regulations has stumbled in its efforts to mandate both a hybrid and wheelchair-accessible vehicle, London and Tokyo's efforts have yielded unique vehicles such the LEVC TX and Toyota JPN Taxi that meet and exceed modern emissions and accessibility requirements for the future, and will hopefully soon extend to other cities as older models get rotated out of the bigger cities and into smaller markets.
-Modifications of existing minivans such as the Mercedes Vito London Taxi and the Nissan NV200 have been introduced as a stopgap measures to fill the need for alternative products, however their acceptance by drivers is yet to be seen.
+Although New York City's efforts to mandate both a hybrid and wheelchair-accessible vehicle have been largely unsuccessful, London and Tokyo's efforts have yielded unique vehicles such as the LEVC TX and Toyota JPN Taxi that meet and exceed modern emissions and accessibility requirements for the future, and plan to extend to other cities as older models get rotated out of the bigger cities and into smaller markets.
+Modifications of existing minivans such as the Mercedes Vito London Taxi and the Nissan NV200 have also been introduced as a stopgap measures to fill the need for alternative products, but have been largely rejected by customers.